Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--STAN-.md

 ### 2. Does the trace-plot exhibit convergence?

 First we run the anlysis with only a short burnin period of 250 samples and then take another 500 samples.
-In addition Blavaan needs an adaptation period, which is by default a 1000 samples.
+In addition, Blavaan needs an adaptation period, which is by default a 1000 samples.
 We do not change this default.

-results='hide',

 ```r